LogoLogo

 What about File IO Plugins?

-To run File IO Processes, see the plugin authoring page as they are run before any of the MapTo processes start.
+To run File IO Processes, see the as they are run before any of the MapTo processes start.
 You'll need to decide which File IO Processes to run manually as they can drastically change the data being processed.